jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 The possible choices `type_of_triplets` are:

-+ `all`: Use all triplets, identical to no mining.
++ `easy`: Use all easy triplets - all triplets that do not violate the margin.
-+ `easy`: Use all easy triplets, all triplets that do not violate the margin.
++ `semihard`: Use semi-hard triplets, but not hard triples - the negative is violating the margin but not as similar as the positve example.
-+ `semihard`: Use semi-hard triplets, the negative is further from the anchor than the positive.
++ `hard`: Use only hard triplets - the negative is closer to the anchor than the positive.
-+ `hard`: Use hard triplets, the negative is closer to the anchor than the positive.
++ `all`: Use `hard` and `semihard` triples - all but the `easy` triples

 Finetuner takes `TripleMarginLoss` as default loss function with no negative mining.
 A detailed description of the miners and their parameters is specified in the [PyTorch Metric Learning documentation](https://kevinmusgrave.github.io/pytorch-metric-learning/miners/).